brianrahadi/quartz/content/posts/term-review-2025fall.md

 touching grass matters as you develop taste of what's good and what's not in life, and it carries over to everything you do.

-fall is good and i am signing off from sfu, thank you very much brian ೭੧(❛〜❛✿)੭೨
+fall is good and i am signing off from sfu, thank you very much<br>
+brian ೭੧(❛〜❛✿)੭೨